hindu-comm/weblogs/manasataramgini/2012/10/2012-10-23_a-personal-discursion-on-conic-sections.md

 for ourselves that this cannot be achieved using trigonometric functions and thus discovered for ourselves the existence of something known as the elliptic functions and elliptic integrals.
-It was again in this context we came across a remarkable approximate formula for the perimeter of an ellipse by 27 year old shrInivAsa rAmAnujan, which we still cannot stop being amazed by (yet another testimony of his unimaginable genius):
+It was again in this context we came across a remarkableapproximateformula for the perimeter of an ellipse by 27 year old shrInivAsa rAmAnujan, which we still cannot stop being amazed by (yet another testimony of his unimaginable genius):